Earth layer

 Users can upload files of any type, up to 5GB in size.

-We are working to support larger file uploads in the near future.
-If you have a specific need, please let us know at /contact.
+We are working to support larger file uploads.
+If you have another specific need, let us know.

 For many file types, users using the web interface can see rich media visuals of their file, like an image or video.
 We also support views for a wide range of less common file types: